Last Updated: June 21, 2021

-GRE vs. GMAT
+GRE v/s GMAT

 , are two popular tests required for admissions to universities in the United States.
-Generally speaking, the GRE is known as more comprehensive exam, covering a variety of skills and therefore a more versatile example of one's skills.
+Generally speaking, the GRE is known as a more comprehensive exam, covering a variety of skills and therefore is a more versatile measure of one's skills.
 The GMAT, on the other hand, is usually taken only by students seeking admission into a business or management graduate program.

 - The GRE Computer-Based Exam allows one the ability to go back and check or change answers throughout the testing time, the GMAT does not.

 - There are only 4 sections in the GMAT whereas there are 6 sections including one unscored section in the GRE.